 Pregnancy and labour support includes:

-- Two to three prenatal visits (including one appointment with the midwife/doctor), which might include preparing a birth plan
+- Two to three prenatal visits (including one appointment with the midwife/doctor), which might include preparing a birth plan.

-- On-call 24/7 support from two weeks before the estimated due date until two weeks after
+- On-call 24/7 support from two weeks before the estimated due date until two weeks after.

-- Continuous support during labour and birth
+- Continuous support during labour and birth.

-- At least two postnatal visits
+- At least two postnatal visits.

 Extended postnatal support includes:

-- Assistance with connection to other professional and social support services
+- Assistance with connection to other professional and social support services.

-These programs aims to:
+These programs aim to: